How To Get Tickets To The Louvre

 Security checks

-All people visiting the Louvre have to go through two security checks.
-Avoid bringing in any bulky bag or any prohibited items such as flammable material or weapons (even a pocket knife is considered a weapon) to make the security check process faster and smoother.
+All people visiting the Louvre have to go through security checks.
+Avoid bringing in any bulky bag or prohibited items such as flammable material or weapons (even a pocket knife is considered a weapon) to make the security check process faster and smoother.
 Only guide dogs are admitted.

 Toilets at the Louvre